Internet rage goon

 Moreover, the GM advice is solid gold: even if I never get to play MotW, I will not regret supporting this game if only for that reason!
 It provides some great tools for campaign construction, and the discussion of the Keeper’s agenda, principles, and moves could easily transfer over to many other games.

-I must also say how impressed I am at the flexibility of the Apocalypse World Engine system.
+I must also say how impressed I am at the flexibility of the Powered by the Apocalypse system.
 The original game is hard-edged and focused to a large extent on the soap opera between the characters (this is the angle that Monsterhearts emphasizes).
 MotW has a lighter tone, with significantly more heroic characters, and a focus on what the team can accomplish together rather than friction between them.
 That’s mostly driven by the introduction of Luck and the removal of Bonds from the experience system – minor tweaks that nonetheless easily change the focus of play.

 If the modern narrative RPG style appeals to you, and games set in the modern world suit your group, then grab your wooden stake, silver bullets, and demon-possessed sword and pile into the Scoobymobile for some monster-hunting!

 Note: This is my 55th entry in the Iron Reviewer series.

 Don't put all of your eggs in one basket

 Oh, not in Utica, no. It's an Albany expression.